Diósjenő

 Diósjenő is a village in Nógrád county, Hungary.
-It is surrounded by hills.
+It is located about 60 kilometers north of Budapest, in the western part of the county, at the foot of Börzsöny and is surrounded by hills.

 History

 The village was first mentioned in 1282.
 Its name comes from Jenő, the name of one of the seven tribes conquering present-day Hungary, while the word "diós" refers to walnut trees.
 The Hussites built a castle in the village.
-After the Ottoman era, in 1720 30 houses stood in the village.
+After the Ottoman era, 30 houses stood in the village in 1720.